yellowberryHN/redive/docs/guide.md

 > WARNING:
 > **Ensure the cab's main power is disconnected, because it should be.** This may be obvious, but make sure.

-In this part, we need to take the ALLS computer out so that we can install the new drive.
+We need to take the ALLS computer out so that we can install the new drive.
 Unfortunately it's quite difficult to open the ALLS while it's still in the cab, so we must remove it for now.

 Inside the cab, you will find the ALLS firmly attached to the subwoofer.
 If your cab came with a keychip, you will first want to remove it from the keychip slot by squeezing on the bottom of it and pulling it out.
 Don't misplace that.

-Next, unplug the single connector in the well to the right of the subwoofer and left of the coin box.
-Lastly, you want to start by detaching all of the cables from the ALLS and then undoing the 2-3 cable ties that are holding the cables in place.
+Next, unplug the single connector inside to the right of the subwoofer and left of the coin box.
+Lastly, you want to start by detaching all the cables from the ALLS and then undoing the 2-3 cable ties that are holding the cables in place.
 The cable ties can be tricky; you want to pull upwards on the tab until it clears the hook and then feed it through in reverse.

 Now your ALLS should be free from cable hell.
-After moving the cables out of the way, locate the 2 screws in the wells to the left and right of the subwoofer and remove them.
+After moving the cables out of the way, locate the 2 screws to the left and right of the subwoofer at the bottom and remove them.
 The entire subwoofer/ALLS assembly should now slide directly outwards towards you and can be removed from the cab to be worked on.

 The ALLS PC has **7** screws securing the top panel, 2 on the top, 3 in the front, 1 on the right side, and 1 on the left side (that doesn't look attached).
 After removing those screws, you can slide the top panel forward and